 The summer I was 19 was the first summer that my eldest sister Eva owned the camp.
 I had just graduated from high school and would be attending University in the fall.
-My best friend Flo was already studying Nursing.
-Both of us needed a full-time job and had asked at July’s Diner if we could work there.
-With a yes from July’s, we promptly began to plan.
+My best friend Kelly was already studying Nursing.
+Both of us needed a full-time job and had asked at June’s Diner if we could work there.
+With a yes from June, we promptly began to plan.

 The season began and we slipped into a routine.
 A johnny cake breakfast with Eva and the three boys who would kneel on their chairs, their blond heads forming steps on one side of the table.
 Next, chores which usually consisted of garbage pick up plus other light maintenance or cleaning jobs.
 After chores there was time for swimming and a bit of sun-bathing and then it was time for work at the diner in town.
 Sometimes we would bike to town but often we would get a ride from a friend, Angus or his buddy, or we would walk the two miles along the side of the highway.